 • Renew the existing cycling network routes to improve their quality

-The CNP has three main components: the Long-Term Cycling Network Vision, Major City-Wide Cycling Routes, and a three year rolling Near-Term Implementation Program.
+The CNP has three main components: the Long-Term Cycling Network Vision, Major City-Wide Cycling Routes, and a rolling three-year Near-Term Implementation Program.

 Cycling Network Near-Term Program Prioritization Framework

-2022 – 2024 Near-Term Implementation Program
+2025 – 2027 Near-Term Implementation Program

 2019-2021 Near-Term Implementation Program

 The first Near-Term Implementation Program was adopted for 2019-2021.
-The 2019-2021 Near-Term Program committed to approximately 65 centreline km of new bikeways, as well as upgrades to existing routes and new feasibility studies.
+The 2019-2021 Near-Term Program committed to approximately 65 km of new bikeways, as well as upgrades to existing routes and new feasibility studies.

 Every street in Toronto should be considered for bikeways and other cycling upgrades.
 Toronto’s Cycling Network Plan diverges from traditional cycling route plans in North America.
 Route plans identify streets that should be considered for cycling, but Toronto’s Cycling Network Plan does not limit cycling to a specific set of streets.
 To fulfill the long-term vision of the Cycling Network Plan, every street through development applications, area studies, and capital projects should consider and incorporate bikeways.
 Just like every street re-design considers people driving and walking, the same should be for cycling.

 Not all streets are created equal.
 Some streets bring greater value to the cycling network, as illustrated by the four categories of cycling service assessment used in the long-term vision, which can be viewed below.
-The categories are based on the cycling impact analysis (current and potential cycling demand, trip generators, transit access, connectivity, coverage, barriers, safety, and Neighbourhood Improvement Areas).
+The categories are based on the 2019 cycling impact analysis (current and potential cycling demand, trip generators, transit access, connectivity, coverage, barriers, safety, and Neighbourhood Improvement Areas).

 • Top – routes that scored highly across most, if not all, inputs.
 These are found mostly on arterial streets that connect to many destinations and transit.